Are you a little confused by all the different belts in boxing? Well certainly we were, and so decided to investigate!

 Above – Tyson Fury beating Wladimir Klitchsko to win all 4 World Titles

 These days, the most commonly-held view is that there are four ‘major’ world boxing title belts.
-These title holders change at rapid speed as we have already seen in the 2020 sporting calendar
+With so many fights across all divisions every year, these title holders change at rapid speed

 These belts are awarded by, in order of incorporation: